maveric1977/what-to-do/README.md

 ## Implementation stages
 #### Stage 1
-Only Page 2 and header in Angular
+Header and main page in Angular
+Only Page 1 without Diagram

 ### Stage 2
-Add Page 1 without Diagram
+Add Page 2 to edit the values

 ### Stage 3
-Add Diagram
+Add Diagram to page 1

 ### Stage 4
 Save the data on a server